camunda/camunda-platform-helm/CONTRIBUTING.md

 It is always helpful to check already existing tests to get a better understanding in how to write new tests, so do not hesitant to read and copy them.

+#### Test License Headers

+Make sure that new go tests contain the apache license headers, otherwise the CI license check will fail.
+For adding and checking the license we use [addlicense](https://github.com/google/addlicense).
+In order to install it locally, simply run `make installLicense`.
+Afterwards you can run `make addlicense` to add the missing license header to a new go file.

 ### Documentation

 The `values.yaml` file follows helm best practices https://helm.sh/docs/chart_best_practices/values/